eolamijuwon/DemogRaphic-Methods-and-Data-Analysis-with-R/2020/Workshops/DemogRaphic Research and Data Analysis/Day 1 - Introduction to Demographic Data Analysis/README.md

 The DHS datasets used in this workshop were collected using a sample designs that involves two-stage probability samples drawn from an existing sample frame, generally the most recent census frame.
 A probability sample is defined as one in which the units are selected randomly with known and nonzero probabilities.
 Typically, DHS samples are stratified by geographic region and by urban/rural areas within each region.
 Detailed information on analyzing DHS data is available [online](https://dhsprogram.com/Data/Guide-to-DHS-Statistics/Analyzing_DHS_Data.htm).

+The analysis factor [website](https://www.theanalysisfactor.com/complex-sample-what-and-why/) also provides some very useful tips about complex sample surveys and some incredible good reasons to use of complex samples:

+- Complex samples can be incredibly cost effective, while improving the precision of sample estimates.

+- Complex samples allow access to difficult-to-access sampling frames.

+- Complex samples can ensure sufficient representation of small sub-population groups in the final sample.

 ## Univariate Analysis

 ```{r}